-In South America, there's a big legal battle developing over U.S. attempts to extradite the alleged master-mind of a vast drug-smuggling ring.
+Background: In South America, there's a big legal battle developing over U.S. attempts to extradite the alleged master-mind of a vast drug-smuggling ring.

 United States Department of Justice officials allege 60-year-old Auguste Record has been the man behind the smuggling of two and a half billion dollars (about one thousand million pounds sterling) worth of heroin into the United States over the last five years.

 Since his arrest by Raraguayan authorities nearly one year ago, U.S. officials have been engaged in a legal fight to extradite Record from his Asuncion jail cell.
 Extradition proceedings began last March when a New York federal court indicted Record... in absentia... on charges of conspiring to import and sell illegal heroin in the United States.